Byermoor

-Byermoor is a village near Burnopfield and Sunniside in England.
+Byermoor is a village near Burnopfield and Sunniside in the Gateshead district, in the county of Tyne and Wear, England.
 The village has a population of around 100 and contains a school (Sacred Heart) and a church.
 The village sits on the South side of the A692 on a ridge overlooking the Derwent Valley and the nearby village of Burnopfield.
-It lies just within the County of Tyne and Wear and is the last village on the old turnpike road to Wolsingham before it reaches the border with County Durham.
+It is the last village on the old turnpike road to Wolsingham before it reaches the border with County Durham.

 Byermoor colliery occupied the area to the South of the church prior to closure in 1968, along with four terraces built to house its workforce.
 Nearest to the A692 were Double Row and New Row and beyond these, Pit Row and Furnace Row.
 The only one of these houses to survive is the former colliery manager's house that stood at the Eastern end of New Row and was considerably larger than the others.
 One of the colliery's reservoirs stood alongside this, and the site of the reservoir is now occupied by some small industrial units.
 The access road to these was originally built as access to Double Row and the colliery itself, while just to the South of this, the road that served New Row is still in place, albeit fenced off and overgrown from a couple of yards beyond the junction with the main road.

 The remaining housing sits to the North of the church and is made up mainly of semi-detached houses (Ravensworth Crescent, Gibside Crescent, Strathmore Crescent and Bowes Crescent) built by Whickham Urban District Council between 1920 and 1922, as well as a row of four houses constructed around the same time by John Bowes & Partners (at the time the owners of the colliery and the Bowes Railway) to house colliery officials.
 These are accessed via the lane that originally led to High Marley Hill School, and now continues only a short distance from the end of Bowes Crescent, before becoming a footpath leading to the still extant school building.
 The school was attended by non-catholic children from the village up until its closure in 1960 due to falling pupil numbers, a fate which also befell the nearby Marley Hill Primary School in 2010.